 The idea here is to figure out ways of telling the brain that particular muscles are fit to function.

-And that to me is what "muscle control" is all about.
+And that to me is what "proprioceptive joint and muscle control" is all about.

 Note that in the case of dealing with impact, non-contacting joint surfaces may allow for shock dissipation via tensioned joint capsules.